-In the original Ghostbusters the leads may have all been men but the supporting women in the film were not gender stereotypes; Annie Potts as the team’s receptionist was smart, competent and aside from a crush on Egon was a model of professionalism, but in this remake Feig has given us Kevin, a musclebound idiot who is so dumb he makes Steve Carell character in Anchorman look brilliant by comparison.
-Sigourney Weaver was the original film’s love interest, but she was also key component to the movies story, and she easily held her own against the likes of Bill Murray.
-In the case of Kevin he is just a mouth breathing joke machine that if removed from the movie would barely have any impact on the plot.
+In the original Ghostbusters, the leads may have all been men but the supporting women in the film were not gender stereotypes; Annie Potts as the team’s receptionist was smart, competent and aside from a crush on Egon was a model of professionalism, but in this remake, Feig has given us Kevin, a musclebound idiot who is so dumb he makes Steve Carell character in Anchorman look brilliant by comparison.
+Sigourney Weaver was the original film’s love interest, but she was also a key component to the movie’s story, and she easily held her own against the likes of Bill Murray.
+In the case of Kevin, he is just a mouth-breathing joke machine that if removed from the movie would barely have any impact on the plot.
 He is briefly possessed by the film’s chief villain but as we really don’t give a crap about his character it has little to no impact structurally or emotionally.

 It’s no surprise that a lot of money went into the special effects for this film, and we do get more ghosts than the previous Ghostbusters films combined, but they are your generic CGI fare that we’ve seen dozens of times before, and they often look more like entries in a Disney World Halloween Parade than anything that is supposed to be scary.
-Which does fit with the tone of this film as most of the humor is aimed at six year olds.
+This does fit with the tone of this film as most of the humour is aimed at six-year-olds.
 Remember how funny it was when Bill Murray got slimed in the original?
 Well in this film Paul Feig has Kristen Wig get slimed multiple times because more equals better, right?

 Note: There is a moment when Kevin is possessed where he freezes all the law enforcement personnel in a dance pose, but then nothing happens.
 I kept expecting them to break into a musical number, but they didn’t.
 I’m guessing somebody pointed out that this particular gag had already been done in Jim Carrey’s The Mask and so it was cut, but if you hang around during the end credits the footage is included as a deleted scene, which is kind of new for cinemas.